Fast Track Your Degree - Partnership Universities

 - University of Mary Washington

-Once admitted to the program, you will be able to advance your professional career through Virginia Tech’s strong industry connections in the greater Washington, D.C., metro area and Blacksburg.
+Once admitted to the program, students can use undergraduate courses toward graudate courses.
+You will be able to advance your professional career through Virginia Tech’s strong industry connections in the greater Washington, D.C., metro area and Blacksburg.
 Our stellar faculty will prepare you to excel in the computing field and contribute to emerging technologies.

 Master of Engineering students may be eligible for one of our Virginia Tech or Privately Funded Scholarships.